groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 ### Features

-1. No traditional REST API nonsense with slew of GET/PUT/POST/DELETE routes
+1. No traditional REST API nonsense with a slew of GET/PUT/POST/DELETE routes
 2. Simply POST to a single URL with an array of SQL commands in the body in JSON format
 3. Get back a JSON array with the results of each query
 4. SQL queries can reference the lastID of previous queries for chaining